Simpler algorithmically unrecognizable 4-manifolds: Introduction

 \paragraph{Group presentations and Markov's method.} We will be working with finite presentations of groups of a form $\PP = \langle x_1, \dots, x_n | r_1, \dots, r_m \rangle$.
 The letters $x_1, \dots, x_n$ are \emph{generators} (of the free group $\langle x_1, \dots, x_n | \rangle$ on these generators) while $r_1, \dots, r_m$ are \emph{relations}.
 Formally, the relations are words in alphabet $\{x_1, \dots x_m$, $x_1^{-1}, \dots, x_m^{-1}\}$ (subject to identifications $x_ix_i^{-1} = 1 = x_i^{-1}x_i$) and then $\PP$ presents the quotient of the aforementioned free group by the relations normal subgroup generated by the relations.
 (Intuitively, adding $r_j$ to the relations means identifying $r_j$ with the trivial element $1$.)
 Given a group presentation $\PP = \langle x_1, \dots, x_n | r_1, \dots, r_m \rangle$, the \emph{deficiency} of $\PP$ is the value $m - n$, that is, the number of relations minus the number of generators.

 Now we briefly describe Markov's method following~\cite{chernavsky-leksine06, kirby20, gordon21}.
-The first step is to obtain an \emph{Adian-Rabin set} $\bP$ with a fixed number $m$ of relations, that is, a set of recursively enumerable group presentations with $m$ relations such that there is no algorithm to decide whether a given presentation $\PP \in \bP$ presents a trivial group.
-The next step is to build, for a given presentation $\PP \in \bP$, presenting a group $G_{\PP}$ a 5-manifold $M_{\PP}$ such that $\pi_1(\partial M_{\PP}) \cong G_{\PP}$.
+The first step is to obtain an Adian-Rabin set $\bP$ in which each presentation has $m$ relations where $m$ is some fixed number.
+By an \emph{Adian-Rabin set} we mean a set of recursively enumerable group presentations such that there is no algorithm to decide whether a given presentation $\PP \in \bP$ presents a trivial group.
+The next step is to build, for a given presentation $\PP \in \bP$ presenting a group $G_{\PP}$, a 5-manifold $M_{\PP}$ such that $\pi_1(\partial M_{\PP}) \cong G_{\PP}$.
 The final step, called Markov's trick, is to `stabilize' $\partial M_{\PP}$ by suitably adding to it additional $2$-handles, obtaining a 4-manifold say $N_{\PP}$.
 Then, it is possible to show that $N_{\PP} \cong \#_m(S^2 \times S^2)$ if and only if $G_{\PP}$ is a trivial group.

 It follows from a work of Gordon~\cite{gordon95}, building on earlier results of Borisov~\cite{borisov69} and Matiyasevich~\cite{matiyasevich67}, that there is an Adian-Rabin set with 14 relations which explains that $\#_{14}(S^2 \times S^2)$ is unrecognizable.
 In order to get that $\#_{12}(S^2 \times S^2)$ is unrecognizable, Gordon~\cite{gordon21} provided an Adian-Rabin set with 13 relations as well as he has shown that it is sufficient to add one less additional handle when `stabilizing'.